MAHDTech/nix-config/README.md

 cd "${HOME}/dotfiles"
 ```

-- Review and run the script.
+- Review and run the script below.

 ---